 Naked Wines circumvents this system by funding wineries and winemakers directly through investments from their "Angels" -- customers who put $40 into their accounts each month to be used by these winemakers to create wines exclusively for NakedWines.com.
-The best part is that Angels also get to spend all of the money they invest, and do so with deep discounts thanks to the elimination of middlemen and expensive marketing.
+Angels also get to spend all of the money they invest, and do so with seemingly deep discounts thanks to the elimination of middlemen and expensive marketing.
 (Alternatively, Angels can also get a full refund if they so desire.)

-One of the drawbacks that still exists is that popular wines can get bought up quickly, but there's really no way around that.
-Our advice is to snap these up as soon as they become available at NakedWines.com.
+We do have some concerns about the diversity of wine offered and one of the major drawbacks is that popular wines can get bought up quickly.
+Our advice is to snap these up as soon as they become available.
 You can use the list below to help find our favorites.

-One other note - for most of the wines the winemakers themselves interact directly with members in the comment section of each product page.
-It's rather unique in the retail space and lets you ask questions and learn directly from the person who made the wine!
+One other note - for some of the wines the winemakers themselves interact directly with members in the comment section of each product page which is a pretty cool feature.

 Lastly, if you haven't purchased wine through the mail previously you may also want to check out our post on How To Buy Wine Online for some helpful tips and tricks.

 In addition, we encourage you to check out our very own Insider Deals - winery direct deals from small, highly acclaimed wineries at massive discounts just for readers of Reverse Wine Snob!
 The best part is that no membership is required.

 Read On For The Best Wines At Naked Wines!